 Candidates will not be excused from completing any lesson.
 If for some reason you know you will not be able to attend your small group, please contact your leader ASAP.
-You should then consult our master calendar to see when other confirmation small groups are meeting and what lesson they are covering and attend their small group by emailing that small group leader at least two days advance that you are coming.
-NOTE: Your small group maybe the last one covering that lesson and may need to go to another small group in advance of your absence.
+You should then consult our master calendar to see when other confirmation small groups are meeting and what lesson they are covering and attend their small group by emailing that small group leader at least two days in advance that you are coming.
+NOTE: Your small group may be the last one covering that lesson and may need to go to another small group in advance of your absence.

 If you miss a small group, you can make it up with another small group, also by informing them.

 Candidates are only allowed to go to another small group two (2) times.
 A large part of the process is forming a community with your small group built on trust.
-Constant absences from your small group rob you of that ability, and visiting another small group can disrupt their discussion since they have not built that trust with you.
+Constant absences from your small group robs you of that ability, and visiting another small group can disrupt their discussion since they have not built that trust with you.

 6. How are small group leaders selected?

-Small group leaders apply to be apart of our Core Team.
+Small group leaders apply to be a part of our Core Team.
 Each member goes through an interview/approval process that includes completion of the "Safeguarding All of God's Family" Program and a background check every five years.

-The core team meets monthly to pray for the teens, grow as leaders and in their faith, and discuss issues related to our ministries.
+The Core Team meets monthly to pray for the teens, grow as leaders and in their faith, and discuss issues related to our ministries.
 They also attend a yearly retreat.

 7. What are host families?

 In order to provide a warm atmosphere for our confirmation process, we are looking for some families willing to host their candidate’s confirmation small group and their Core Team member in their home.
-The core team member will run the night; the host family provides a welcoming space for the group to meet that has a DVD player and a TV.
+The Core Team member will run the night; the host family provides a welcoming space for the group to meet that has a DVD player and a TV.
 You can alternate dates with one other family.
 If interested in being a host family, please check the box on the registration form.
 All adults (18+) living in the household must be (or become) safe environment trained, including a background check.
 Thank you in advance for your support!